 10. Get your application in as early as possible

 Many scholarship programs have limited resources and offer funding on a first-come, first-served basis.
 Try to get your application in before the deadline if possible to make sure you aren’t missing out due to timing.

 How can I find a scholarship?

 You have a wide range of resources to turn to, from your guidance counselor and prospective schools to online databases.
 Try using all of them to make sure you’re not missing out on any opportunities.
-You can learn more about where to get started and find programs you might qualify for with our A-to-Z list of college scholarships.

 Still short on funds?
 Compare private student loan offers

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Diversifying your applications, getting involved in your community and being active in class can help you set yourself apart from other scholarship applicants.
 And if you don’t get all the funding you need, check out our guide to student loans to learn more about how to pay for school.

 Frequently asked questions